 My name is Martin and Patrik Vácal (hereinafter Páťa:D) is by my side in the SocialReaders project.
-SocialReaders is an online community of readers sharing books, ideas and experiences offline, where students contribute themselves so they can choose from books they would never find in the library.
-We are both high school students, but mainly we are involved in the local aspiring business community from acquaintances, through events such as Startup Weekend or Hackathony, where we like to profile ourselves in our interests.
-Fifth tends to technical details, I deal more with financial and business concepts.
-We have been cooperating on the SocialReaders Project together with the Fifth, a bunch of great programmers and the helping hand of SIT Port for more than a year.
+SocialReaders is an online community of readers sharing books, ideas and experiences offline, where students add books vy themselves so they can choose books they would never find in the library.
+We are both high school students, but mainly we are involved in the local aspiring business community, through events such as Startup Weekend or hackathons, where we like to present our interests.
+Patrik cares about technical details, I deal more with financial and business concepts.
+We have been working on the SocialReaders Project together with a bunch of great programmers and the helping hand of SIT Port for more than a year.

 More information on socialreaders.cz.

 1. How did you get into what you want to do in business?

 Martin: Alongside SocialReaders, I focus on finance – investments, so I read a lot of professional books, unfortunately these books are either not available in libraries or very expensive in bookstores.
 At the same time, I wanted to expand my network, especially through books, because I spend most of my time reading.
 That’s why I thought of the shared library as a great way to educate.

 Patrik: I met Martin at the Startup Weekend in Pilsen.
 When he contacted me later, I really liked the project.
 I am not really into books, but when I’m excited about any, it’s usually hard to find in the library.
 I would also like to expand my network.
 That’s why I joined Martin and we are now building SocialReaders together.